vanceleon/JS-Algo-Data-Structures/DataStructures/LinkedList/Lecture.md

 Popping
 - removing a node from the end of the Linked List!
 - need to be able to tranverse list

+pseudocode
+- if there are no nodes in the list, return undefined
+- loop through the list until you reach the tail
+- set the next property of the 2nd to last node to be null